websanco/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/updating-a-commerce-enterprise-license.md

    ERROR [main][LicenseManager:?]
 Liferay Commerce license is expired
    ```

-In order to reactivate Liferay Commerce Enterprise, remove any expired keys from the server, and deploy the new key to the `liferay.home/deploy` folder. <!--If the expired licenses are not removed,-->
+In order to reactivate Liferay Commerce Enterprise, remove any expired keys from the server, and deploy the new key.

 * [Updating the Commerce License in a Bundle](#updating-the-commerce-license-in-a-bundle)
 * [Updating the Commerce License in a Docker Container](#updating-the-commerce-license-in-a-docker-container)